naitian/naitian.github.io/src/index.md

 })
 </script>

+I'm a PhD student at the UC Berkeley School of Information, where I'm advised by David Bamman.

+I'm interested in some mixture of computational social science, natural language processing and digital humanities.
+I also care a lot about the news, data journalism, data visualization and crossword puzzles.

 <span class="l1">I'm a recent alum of the University of Michigan (<span
 style="color: #00274C">go blue!</span>)</span><span class="l2">, where I
-studied computer science, data science and linguistics.</span> Right now, I'm doing research with [David Jurgens](https://blablablab.si.umich.edu) in the UM School of Information.
-In the past, I've also worked on social computing with [Tanu Mitra](https://faculty.washington.edu/tmitra/) in the UW Information School and on social dialogue agents with [Jon May](https://www.isi.edu/~jonmay/) at USC ISI.
+studied computer science, data science and linguistics.</span> There, I worked with [David Jurgens](https://blablablab.si.umich.edu) in the UM School of Information.
+In the past, I've worked on social computing with [Tanu Mitra](https://faculty.washington.edu/tmitra/) in the UW Information School and on social dialogue agents with [Jon May](https://www.isi.edu/~jonmay/) at USC ISI.

-I'm interested in some mixture of computational social science, natural language processing and digital humanities.
-I also care a lot about the news, data journalism, data visualization and crossword puzzles.

 <figure class="profilepic">
 <img src="assets/selfie.png" alt="A collection of photos of my face."/>